Recognizing children’s assets is another way which can help us in moulding our kid’s behaviour positively!

 When we think of assets, we usually think about money in the bank or property, and natural resources like oil or gold.
 But every human being also has personal assets like the gift of heart, mind, and that’s his true wealth.
 The more a person understands what these are and develops them, the richer his or her life will be.
 I came across this thought in one parenting book -“Every child is unique in himself.
 There may be particular talents, strengths, and conditions that are natural to follow when he or she learns.
 Being ineffective and going against a child’s grain is what squanders human resources.
-A willingness to wonder and be curious with a child about how to use his or her assets to overcome challenges increases effectiveness.”
+A willingness to wonder and be curious about a child about how to use his or her assets to overcome challenges increases effectiveness.”

 There are different patterns which can help in determining those assets in our kids.
 Observe these features-